 1. Choose a Tile

 Our pattern collection has a wide variety of styles to choose from.
 The colors in the tile are what you should consider first.
-Some patterns, like Capri or Santa Fe, feature bright contrasting colors.
+Some patterns, like Baja or Cheyenne, feature contrasting colors.
 These are good for creating a fun and exciting environment for your pool.
-Others, like Carmel and Baton Rouge have less contrast and more subdued colors.
+Others, like Key West and Paintrock have less contrast and more subdued colors.
 These patterns are better for a more stylish setting.
-Then there are patterns like Key West and Ocean Wave, where the pattern colors are very close to the floor colors.
+Then there are patterns like Port Royal and Ocean Wave, where the pattern colors are very close to the floor colors.
 These help the tile blend in with the surroundings.

 The tile pattern on the liner can be a lovely accent in your pool however, sometimes you may find that it detracts from the look you want for your backyard.
 In those cases, the tile section can be removed from the pattern.
 This can create a very stunning effect with a sharp contrast between the water and the surroundings.
 It can also have the opposite effect, depending on the pool’s surroundings.
-A good example is the Sandstone pattern when paired with a natural stone hardscape creates a very subtle transition, much like a beach.
-We have examples of this treatment and other pools with the no-tile option in this blog to give you an idea of the possibilities available.
+A good example is the Cascade Creek pattern when paired with a natural stone hardscape creates a very subtle transition, much like a beach.
+We have examples of the no-tile option in our Pool Liner Options to give you an idea of the possibilities available.

 3. Water Color is Key